davatorium/rofi/doc/rofi-manpage.markdown

   If value is larger then 100, the size is set in pixels. e.g. to span a full hd monitor:

       rofi -width 1980

   If the value is negative, it tries to estimates a character width.
 To show 30 characters on a row:

       rofi -width -30

-  (Character width is a rough estimation, and might not be correct, but should work for most monospaced fonts..)
+  Character width is a rough estimation, and might not be correct, but should work for most monospaced fonts.

-`-terminal`

-  Specify what terminal to start (default x-terminal-emulator)

-      rofi -terminal xterm

 `-location`